Sacramento Digs Gardening logo

 Recipe: Adapt the ingredients to your favorites

-The puréed vegetable soup is garnished with olive oil, freshly ground black pepper, crushed Aleppo pepper and cooked bacon pieces.
+The soup is garnished with olive oil, black pepper, crushed Aleppo pepper and cooked bacon.

-The puréed vegetable soup is garnished with olive oil, freshly ground black pepper, crushed Aleppo pepper and cooked bacon pieces.
+The soup is garnished with olive oil, black pepper, crushed Aleppo pepper and cooked bacon.
+Kathy Morrison

 Rainy, then cold, then rainy AND cold – that’s been December so far.
 All I could think of to make the other day was soup – thick, warming soup, to serve with a big crusty loaf of whole wheat bread.